 iOS 13.4 beta testers also found a new feature called “OS Recovery” which looks like it could provide iPhone users with a new way to restore their device without having to connect it to a computer.

-It’s unclear if this feature will arrive in an upcoming version of iOS 13 or another version of iOS.
-There’s a chance it comes later in the year with Apple’s iOS 14 update.
+It’s unclear if this feature will arrive in an upcoming version of iOS 13 or if it will emerge later in the year with Apple’s iOS 14 update.
 At this point, a release on iOS 14 is more likely.

 Gurman also claims Apple is overhauling the way it develops, and tests, iOS software.
 The company is hoping this process helps it cut down the number of bugs and problems.